-Suddenly you reach Level 2, without having taken any stair or elevator.
-On this level, the scenario changes dramatically as the subject starts being surrounded by a dark and eerie setting.
+Suddenly you reach Level 2, without having taken any stairs or elevators.
+On this level, the scenario dramatically changes since the subject starts being surrounded by a dark and eerie setting.
 This level takes the form of a long and barely illuminated tunnel with air ducts and pipes lining the walls.
 An increasing terror overwhelms those who cross it, and the more you go ahead, the more unbearable the heat and the sound of machines become.
 Something is hiding through the shadow, you can feel it, and the only urge is to escape.
 From this level you may suddenly exit as it occurred in the previous one.
 The next stop can be Level 3 and the following levels or, in the worst-case scenario, one can unconsciously return to Level 0 by restarting everything again.
 An alienating endless cycle.

 Among the several samples used by The Caretaker stand out some ballroom songs from Shining (1977), the Stanley Kubrick’s masterpiece.
-Such a choice is not accidental, especially if we analyse it through Backrooms’ perspective.
-In fact, the Overlook Hotel’s iconic hallways that seem to recur inside a suspended time are considered by Backrooms’ community as one of the best examples of that creepy circumstance.
+Such a choice is not accidental, especially if we analyse it through Backrooms’s perspective.
+In fact, the Overlook Hotel’s iconic hallways that seem to recur inside a suspended time are considered by Backrooms’s community as one of the best examples of that creepy circumstance.
 The places that work as unsurpassable limbos are a narrative commonplace, especially in Cinema.
 Besides Shining, there are many other movies that applied such settings to their plots, such as the Black Lodge in Twin Peaks (1990), the interminable baroque rooms in Last Year in Marienbad (1961) or those surreal and alienating places in the recent I’m Thinking of Ending Things (2020).

 Sono laureata in Lingue e Letterature Straniere a Venezia, città da cui ho imparato l’attenzione ai dettagli nascosti dell’esistenza, nonché l’elogio della lentezza (come direbbe Kundera).
 Ho sempre visto la letteratura, l’arte, la musica e il cinema come i cardini fondamentali della mia vita, le cui correnti mi hanno reso la persona che sono oggi.